Wirth’s Circus

 Local architect Roy Grounds was appointed to head the project.
 As a youth, Grounds had been a performer, and had appeared on stage at the Olympia.

 Grounds’ first proposal was for both the theatre and concert hall to be contained in one structure, and to be built underground, with an ornamental spire to mark the location.
-These plans would be revised several times, as new additions to the arts precinct were suggested, and added.
+These plans would be revised several times, as new additions to the arts precinct were added.

 The Arts Centre site, before development